TOCOTRIENOLS AND IKAP (now known as ELP1) – WHAT WE HAVE DISCOVERED:

 TOCOTRIENOLS IMPROVE AUTONOMIC STABILITY – WHAT WE HAVE DISCOVERED:

-As ingestion of tocotrienols was observed to increase IKAP and MAO levels in FD patients (2005), we examined individuals with FD to study the impact of the tocotrienol ingestion on cardiac function and the frequency of hypertensive crises.
+As ingestion of tocotrienols was observed to increase IKAP (now known as ELP1) and MAO levels in FD patients (2005), we examined individuals with FD to study the impact of the tocotrienol ingestion on cardiac function and the frequency of hypertensive crises.
 Individuals with FD typically did not have an increase in pulse rate or a shortening of the QT interval after exercise.
 Tocotrienol administration was found to reverse these cardiac abnormalities in most of the FD patients studied.
 The tocotrienol administration also resulted in a significant decrease in the number of hypertensive crises occurring in the individuals, with about 40% of these patients no longer experiencing any crisis events.
 These results clearly demonstrated that tocotrienol ingestion improves autonomic stability in FD patients.

 Publication: Can the Therapeutic Efficacy of Tocotrienols in Neurodegenerative Familial Dysautonomia Patients Be Measured Clinically?
 (PDF)